veg/service-datamonkey/README.md

 # service-datamonkey

 This is a REST service intended to drive Datamonkey3 server-side.
 It is designed to conform to the OpenAPI specification defined at [api-datamonkey](https://github.com/d-callan/api-datamonkey) using the [go-gin-server](https://openapi-generator.tech/docs/generators/go-gin-server) generator from OpenAPI Generator.

+## Features

+- **14 HyPhy Analysis Methods** - Full support for all HyPhy phylogenetic analysis methods (ABSREL, BGM, BUSTED, CONTRAST-FEL, FADE, FEL, FUBAR, GARD, MEME, MULTI-HIT, NRM, RELAX, SLAC, SLATKIN)
+- **RESTful API** - Complete REST API for job submission, monitoring, and results retrieval
+- **Dataset Management** - Upload, list, retrieve, and delete datasets with user authentication
+- **Job Management** - Submit, monitor, list, and delete analysis jobs with filtering capabilities
+- **AI Integration** - 24 Genkit tools for AI-powered interaction with the Datamonkey API
+- **Flexible Storage** - Support for file-based, SQLite, Redis, and in-memory trackers
+- **Slurm Integration** - Both REST API and CLI modes for job scheduling
+- **User Authentication** - Token-based authentication with ownership verification
+- **Chat Interface** - AI chat flow with tool access for natural language interaction

 ## Development